 Background checks, criminal records checks, and fingerprinting will be conducted in compliance with state and federal guidelines.

-All information obtained during the background check, criminal records check and/or fingerprinting will be kept confidential.
+All information obtained during the background check, criminal records check, and/or fingerprinting will be kept confidential.

 Criminal records check and/or fingerprinting for employees of the College will be initiated and/or updated only when required by state or federal statute and only with the explicit authorization of the Chief Human Resources Officer or designee.

-Criteria for Mandated Background Checks, Criminal Records Checks and/or Fingerprinting Consistent with state and federal laws, the College may identify the need to conduct background checks, criminal records check and/or fingerprinting for employees of the College, volunteers or interns if a promotion, change in position, job assignment or job classification, or a change in program services or requirements results in any of the following conditions being true:
+Criteria for Mandated Background Checks, Criminal Records Checks and/or Fingerprinting Consistent with state and federal laws, the College may identify the need to conduct background checks, criminal records check, and/or fingerprinting for employees of the College, volunteers, or interns if a promotion, change in position, job assignment or job classification, or a change in program services or requirements results in any of the following conditions being true:

 The individual(s) in the position would have direct, unsupervised contact with students under the age of 18; or